-It is usually the display device, such as the TV that is main culprit for any form of input delay.
+The display device, such as the TV, is usually the main culprit for any input delay.

-If you have tester, you can test this by yourself.
-Try playing a game on a monitor and on a TV using the same HDMI cable.
-You will notice the TV has a greater lag as compared to the monitor.
+If you have a tester, you can test this by yourself.
+Try playing a game on a monitor and a TV using the same HDMI cable.
+You will notice the TV has a more significant lag than the monitor.